• Skip to primary navigation

 The important details.

-Another well known name for these plants are a house leek.
+Another well-known name for these plants is a house leek.

 It's a perennial and a succulent.

-The hardiness zone is 3 through 10 which is a huge range.
-Basically they can grow in most areas of the United States.
-Plant them in full sun, in sandy, gritty well drained soil (think cactus soil) and then these little guys are happy.
+The hardiness zone is 3 through 10, which is a huge range.
+They can grow in most areas of the United States.
+Plant them in full sun in sandy, gritty, well-drained soil (think cactus soil), and then these little guys will be happy.

 Propagation

-The easiest way is to grab a little chick, seperate it from the hen plant and plant it in some sandy well drained soil.
+The easiest way is to grab a little chick, separate it from the hen plant and plant it in some sandy well-drained soil.
 In the image below, you can see the roots.
-The longer stem looking thing is what attaches the hens to the chicks.
-It's easy to seperate the plants.
-Then just nestle the little plant in the dirt and it will establish itself.
+The longer stem-looking thing is what attaches the hens to the chicks.
+It's easy to separate the plants.
+Then, just nestle the little plant in the dirt, and it will establish itself.
 I normally water sparingly a couple of times a week during the first week or two.
-I like giving my transplants a little tlc right after transplanting but that isn't a requirement.
+I like giving my transplants a little TLC right after transplanting, but that isn't a requirement.

 a small baby chick sempervivum